 - Managing and viewing an organization’s whole SaaS stack in a single pane of glass

 Usage and adoption tracking

 With integrations across the enterprise SaaS ecosystem, SMP tracks application usage and adoption rates.
-Analytics dashboards show which employees use any given product (e.g., Microsoft 365), outlines their specific usage levels and product licenses, and reveals inactive subscriptions.
+Analytics dashboards show which employees use any given product (e.g., Microsoft 365), outline their specific usage levels and product licenses, and reveal inactive subscriptions.
 To ensure applications are correctly utilized, employee licenses can be changed (e.g., E5 to E3) or directly messaged via the tool.

 - Detailed usage information for each SaaS application to measure software utilization by department

 - Insights to control SaaS spend, rightsize your SaaS subscriptions, and understand user adoption

 - Optimizing usage and allocating the right number of licenses

 In addition to saving costs by rationalizing SaaS usage and licenses (e.g., downgrading or canceling subscriptions, consolidating overlapping capabilities), SMP generates insights that are useful for assessing contracts with vendors.
 This includes monthly summary reports with actionable recommendations, contract timeline and customizable renewal alerts, and utilization rate metering and automated spend optimization.
 This technology also integrates to leading contract management systems such as SAP Ariba and Contract Works.